 Considered by many enthusiasts as an entry-level “Swiss Made” watch of choice, the Trident C60 has recently got significantly smaller.
-As the bulky 42 millimeters of the original model were often too massive for buyers of the skinny type, this Chr.
-Ward C61 Trident-Pro will probably fit any medium- and small-sized wrist.
+Since the bulky 42 millimeters of the original model were often too massive for buyers of the skinnier type, this 38-millimeter Chr.
+Ward C61 Trident-Pro will fit any medium- and small-sized wrist.
 And if you think that orange is just too bright for you (and it is, just trust me), there are two more color combinations to choose from.

-As I have already mentioned in the first paragraph of this brief review, the new wristwatch is delivered in a reworked body, which is visibly smaller than the previous iteration of the Trident.
+As I have already mentioned in the first paragraph of this brief review, the new wristwatch is delivered in a reworked body, which is visibly smaller than the previous iteration.

-Although, measuring just 38 mm in diameter and being just a hair thicker than the aforementioned Sub, this little guy actually looks like a more interesting choice since it can actually be worn not only by males (especially the young ones, those who didn’t have time to get that middle age-style thickness to their bones that is particularly apparent around the waistline), but also by ladies: a very nice thing considered how difficult it is to find a diving watch that wouldn’t look like a brick on one’s delicate wrist.
+Although, measuring just 38 mm in diameter and being just a hair thicker than the aforementioned Sub, this little guy actually looks like a more interesting choice since it can actually be worn not only by males (especially the young ones, those who didn’t have time to get that middle age-style thickness to their bones that is particularly apparent around the waistline), but also by ladies: a nice thing considered how difficult it is to find a diving watch that wouldn’t look like a brick on a delicate wrist of a woman.

 Powered either by the good old ETA 2824-2 caliber, or its younger Sellita SW200-1 clone, the watch can be considered as a serious alternative to Japanese divers of similar price.
 With all due respect to the Japanese watchmakers, they either can’t or don’t want to offer an affordable sports watch that doesn’t look like it was designed by a pokemon.
 Also, thanks to extra-strong yen, they gradually shift manufacturing their less expensive watches to China with inevitable degradation in quality.